Happy day after Valentine's Day! 💜 Thank you for continuing to read my blog!

-My favorite part of the analytics though, is the section where they tell you where your visitors are coming from.
-There are three types of visitors in this analysis: those who get to my site through web search, those who come directly by URL, and those who click on a link to get here.
+My favorite part of the analytics is the section where they tell you where your visitors are coming from.
+There are three types of visitors in this analysis: those who get to my site through a web search, those who come directly by URL, and those who click on a link somewhere else to get here.
 In these analytics, I can see a) the search terms they use, b) the page they go to, or c) the social media they came from.
 I don't really know why it makes me so happy to look at these stats, but it does!.

 So here's a little peek into those analytics.